Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

 We've tweaked the inputs to pass each potential action to the Engine.
 This isn't the best way to do this and we'll improve on that in the next step.

 Finally, we've moved our rendering code to the end of the Tick.
 And we simply draw the output of `Engine.render()` to the screen

+If you run the program now, it's in a working state but our new Engine is handling most of the processing for us.

+#### Multiple Events